Rescue Remedy Night Review

 I first wrote this article in 2015, and seven years later in 2022 I decided to buy another pack of Rescue Night to see if it would be any different.

-Sadly not.
-Once again, they didn’t appear to make me feel sleepy, and didn’t help me feel any less stressed – not as far as I could tell anyway.
-Maybe I’ve just immune to the placebo effect…
+Once again, however, they didn’t appear to make me feel sleepy, and didn’t help me feel any less stressed as far as I could tell.

 My conclusion

 Rescue Remedy appears to do nothing for me personally.
-I’ve tried the standard Rescue Remedy and Rescue Night – twice, seven years apart – and had no results that suggest it was worth spending my money on (I bought them and didn’t receive them for free to review).
+I’ve tried the standard Rescue Remedy and Rescue Night twice, seven years apart, and had no results that suggest it was worth spending my money on.

-That said, the fact that they are so easy to take and didn’t give me any side effects raises one interesting point: if you are the kind of person who is susceptible to the placebo effect to the extent that you’ll sleep better after taking something you believe will help, then you could arguably do a lot worse than the comparatively gentle ingredients contained in the tiny Rescue Remedy capsules.
+That said, the fact that they are so easy to take and didn’t give me any side effects raises one interesting point: if you’re susceptible to the placebo effect, how bad is Rescue Night compared to stronger over the counter sleep aids?

 So I’ll leave you to make your own mind up about Rescue Remedy, but stand by my personal opinion that there are more effective options out there for me.